vidyutron/UnifiedFramework/README.md

             //Namespace under which c# files will be generated string nameSpace = "MyProjectNamespace";

-            //Primary config file of the project( probably will be inherited by other implmentators, hence is good candidate to act as base class) string baseType = "Config";
+            //Primary config file of the project( probably will be inherited by other implmentators,
+            //hence is good candidate to act as base class) string baseType = "Config";

             //Determine the current projects root file, dynamically.
 Can be replaced with absolute path but not recommended. string filePath = Directory.GetParent(Directory.GetCurrentDirectory()).Parent.FullName;

-            //In this Section we will create Config File(which handles test intialisation, cleanup, assembly cleanups, Logginh, report generation etc.)
+            //In this Section we will create Config File(which handles test intialisation, cleanup, assembly cleanups, Logging,
+            //report generation etc.)
             //Invoke Unified Code Engine:Dynamic code creation fragment, using Namespace and Config file Name defined above.
             UCodeGenController codeEngine = new UCodeGenController(nameSpace, baseType);
             //Invoke Unified Code Config Generator:writing generated code to IOStream(here its c# file), using file path and classnme